 Some groups of young people are over-represented in youth justice supervision in Australia.
 Indigenous young people are more likely than non-Indigenous young people to be under supervision, both in the community and in detention.
 Over-representation is also found among young males compared with young females, young people in Very remote areas compared with young people in Major cities, and young people living in the lowest socioeconomic areas compared with young people living in the highest socioeconomic areas.

-The national data collection relating to youth justice supervision is the Juvenile Justice National Minimum Data Set (JJ NMDS).
-The JJ NMDS is managed by the AIHW.
+The national data collection relating to youth justice supervision is the Youth Justice National Minimum Data Set (YJ NMDS).
+The YJ NMDS is managed by the AIHW.
 It contains information on young people who were supervised by a youth justice agency in Australia from 2000–01 onwards, and their legal orders.

 We'd love to know any feedback that you have about the AIHW website, its contents or reports.